 Huerta Scholarship Program

-The Huerta Scholarship was established in 2014 in honor of Judge Laurence Huerta to provide financial support and assistance to Native American law students at the University of Arizona College of Law (Arizona Law).
-Judge Huerta, a member of the Pascua Yaqui Tribe, was the first Native American to graduate from Arizona Law (class of ’53) and be licensed to practice law in Arizona.
-Throughout his illustrious career, Huerta worked tirelessly to increase access to education and promote tribal sovereignty.
+The Huerta Scholarship was established in 2014 in honor of Judge Lawrence Huerta to provide financial support to Native American law students attending the University of Arizona Law.
+Judge Huerta, a member of the Pascua Yaqui Tribe, was the first Native American student to graduate from University of Arizona Law (class of ’53) and be licensed to practice law in Arizona.
+Throughout his illustrious career, Judge Huerta worked tirelessly to increase access to education and promote tribal sovereignty.

 Judge Huerta took a leading role in increasing access to education for Native Americans.
-During his time as Chancellor of Navajo Community College (now Diné College), Judge Huerta helped expand the college’s reach and impact within the Navajo community.
-Rooted in Diné language and culture, Diné College is a pillar of the nation building activities of the Navajo Nation and advances student learning and development.
+During his time as Chancellor of Navajo Community College (now Diné College), Judge Huerta helped expand the college’s reach and impact within the Diné community.
+Rooted in Diné language and culture, Diné College is a pillar of the nation building activities of the Navajo Nation and expands access to culturally relevant education for the community.

 Judge Huerta also worked in various capacities in the state of Arizona, including in the attorney general’s office, as a member of the State Industrial Commission, and as a judge on the Maricopa County Superior Court.
 He recognized the need for governments to work on behalf of, and not against, less fortunate members of society.
 In recognition of the thousands of lives Judge Huerta has impacted, he was awarded the Lifetime Achievement Award in 2015, the law school’s highest honor.

-In the six decades since Judge Huerta's graduation from Arizona Law, more than 150 Native American and indigenous students have followed in his footsteps, earning law degrees with a concentration in indigenous peoples’ law and policy through the IPLP Program.
+In the six decades since Judge Huerta's graduation from the University of Arizona Law, more than 180 Native American and Indigenous students have followed in his footsteps, earning their law degrees with a concentration in Indigenous peoples’ law and policy through the IPLP Program.